akatimer/eCommerceApplication/README.md

 **For users:**

-To run it localy, just download this repo as a zip Unzip it and run "npm install" in the project folder.
+To run it localy, just download this repo as a zip Unzip it and run `npm install` in the project folder.
-To start in dev mode, use "npm run dev"
+To start in dev mode, use `npm run dev`
-To build it, use "npm run build" - script will create a "dist" folder with all files that you need.
+To build it, use `npm run build` - script will create a "dist" folder with all files that you need.

 **Aditional**